Introduction to quantum groups: 1a. Operator algebras

 All this is, however, quite tricky, and can be a bit misleading.
 Consider for instance the space $H=L^2[0,1]$ of square-summable functions $f:[0,1]\to\mathbb C$, with:

-This space is of course separable, because we can use the basis $f_n=x^n$ with $n\in\mathbb N$, orthogonalized by Gram-Schmidt.
+This space is separable, because we can use the basis $\{x^n\}_{n\in\mathbb N}$, orthogonalized by Gram-Schmidt.
 However, the orthogonalization procedure is something non-trivial, and so the isomorphism $H\simeq l^2(\mathbb N)$ that we obtain is something non-trivial as well.
-Doing some computations here is actually a very good exercise.